Measuring Physical-World Privacy Awareness of Large Language Models: An Evaluation Benchmark: Introduction

 \section{Introduction}

 The trajectory of modern AI reflects a remarkable evolution from digital chatbots~\citep{openai2023gpt4,geminiteam2023gemini,claude3} to intelligent, physically embodied assistants~\citep{Singh2022ProgPromptGSA,Yu2023PaLMEAEA} with Large Language Models (LLMs) increasingly positioned as the cognitive core of these agents~\citep{gao2024physically,chen2023vistruct,rana2023sayplan,huang2023grounded,yao2023react}.
 As these systems extend beyond virtual interactions to operate in our most personal environments, such as homes, offices, and hospitals~\citep{li2022igibson,shen2021igibson,puig2023habitat}, they promise a new level of personalized assistance, encompassing not only language but also physical actions~\citep{ma2025surveyvisionlanguageactionmodelsembodied,jiang2024roboexpactionconditionedscenegraph,kim2024openvlaopensourcevisionlanguageactionmodel} and tool use~\citep{Salimpour2025TowardsEAA,IzquierdoBadiola2025RAIDERTLA}.
 Yet, this very personalization in physically grounded contexts raises profound challenges for privacy.
 Research on LLM privacy has largely focused on their role as conversational agents~\citep{brown2022does,chen2023can, Wang2024LargeMBA}, but their implications when working with the physical world remain underexplored.
+The principles that guide a chatbot’s natural language response may diverge fundamentally from those governing a robot’s physical actions, creating novel difficulties in ensuring that such agents safeguard personal privacy and respect the sanctity of human spaces.